 After Amazon unleashed Alexa by allowing third-party speaker makers to include the virtual assistant in their models, it was only a matter of time before Google gave Google Assistant the same freedom.
-JBL's $200 Link 20 is one of the first of those models, and it features something that no speaker Google makes can offer: a battery.
-Does that make it worth the extra money over the $130 Google Home?
+The JBL Link 20 is one such speaker, and it features something that no speaker Google makes can offer: a battery.

 The cylindrical 8.3 x 3.7-inch Link 20 follows the JBL portable speaker design profile, and looks like a slightly larger Charge 3.
 It's both taller and thinner than the Google Home.
 Available only in black, the Link 20 is wrapped in a tough mesh fabric and capped with black plastic on the ends.